You are here

 Main screen and basic functionality

-- The currently bound IP address
+- The current external IP address

 confconsole